NjuHaoZhang/AMMCNet_AAAI2021/README.md

 space.
 Based on the per-trained model, we use the same loss function to focus on training the appearance-motion feature Transfer module(AMFT) and fine-tune the previous module.
-Next, we first introduce the details of the per-train stage, then how to optimize whole model and detect an anomalous case finally.